-This fish market is only open on days when the fishing boats return to port.
+Onagawa is a small coastal town with a local economy based around its fishing industry.
+The wholesale fish market here is only open on days when the Onagawa fishing boats return to port.
 If a single, low siren sounds in the early hours of the morning, head for the market!
 When the double siren sounds, the fish landing and auction begin.
 Visitors can watch the action from the second-floor observation deck.
 The Onagawa Fish Market also features an on-site restaurant with breakfasts consisting of fresh catch just hauled in from the boats.

-- Visit any of Miyagi's fish markets to observe and appreciate the effort that goes into bringing delicious seafood to your dinner plate!
+Visit any of Miyagi's fish markets to observe and better appreciate the effort that goes into bringing delicious seafood to your dinner plate!